MarinaLopez98/Maaz-Peaches/src/content/blog/blogpost-2.md

   - Sweet dreams
   - Bad aftertaste
 imgUrl: 'src/assets/Annabel.jpg'
-description:
-"I thought what was mine was thine.
+description:"I thought what was mine was thine.
 And thine was my heart-
 that now drags itself,
 dust- stained, aching,